usnistgov/mobile-threat-catalogue/_application-threats/APP-9.md

     ThreatCategory: Vulnerable Applications
     ID: APP-9
     Threat: "App communicates with a compromised back-end server"
     ThreatDescription: "If an app exchanges data with a compromised back-end server, it may be vulnerable to exploitation from what may be treated as a trusted system.
-This may provide an attacker with unauthorized access to sensitive user data or  remote control over app functionality."
+This may provide an attacker with unauthorized access to sensitive user data or  remote control over app behavior or content."
     ThreatOrigin:
     ExploitExample:
     CVEExample: